xschul/IMAProxy/README.md

 sudo python topo.py
 ```

 Two hosts (h1 and h2) are connected to a switch (s1).
-In this topology, we will considered h1 as the proxy and h2 as the user.
+In this topology, we will consider h1 as the proxy and h2 as the user.

 If you want to retrieve emails from h2, use: